 Social Stability, Welfare and Citizenship:

-Australia is a safe country to live in, where there are no civil wars or racial disputes.
+If you’re thinking about completing an immigration to Australia, rest assured it is a safe country to live in with no civil wars or racial disputes.
 Australian residents enjoy comprehensive national health protection and medical treatments at public hospitals.
 They also benefit from other social security and welfare schemes like pension (superannuation), support and disability subsidies, and other welfare systems.
 These include unemployment benefits, family allowances, special financing and more.
-After arriving as new immigrants and obtaining Permanent Residency visas, migrants are required to complete five years of residency before applying for Australian citizenship.
+Upon arrival after completing your immigration and obtaining a Permanent Residency visa, migrants are required to complete five years of residency before applying for Australian citizenship.

 Employment & Business Opportunities:

 In May 2012, there were 11,537,900 people employed (either full- or part-time), and Australia had an unemployment rate of 5.1%.
 Thousands of Engineering, Management, Medical, Accounting, Skilled Tradesmen and Education jobs are available in Australia.
-With 54% of employers in Australia having difficulty filling key positions in their organizations, you could help to meet those demands and enjoy a thriving career while you’re at it.
+With 54% of employers in Australia having difficulty filling key positions in their organizations, those thinking about an Australian immigration could help to meet those demands and enjoy a thriving career while they’re at it.
 Bloomberg reports “Australian Employers Add 38,900 Jobs as Currency Jumps”.

 From innovation to a highly educated and multicultural workforce, Australia is a globally competitive location for business.
 Australia is a serious trade and investment player, generating more than 20% of GDP from exports.